Lisboa (Lisbon)

 Click on picture to view at full resolution

-The Alfama Click on picture to view at full resolutionis one of the few neighborhoods or barrios to survive the great earthquake nearly intact.
+The Alfama is one of the few neighborhoods or barrios to survive the great earthquake nearly intact.
 Hence it is also one of the oldest barrios in Lisboa.
 This is reflected in the narrow streets throughout the barrio.

 I had always thought we in the USA go to great excess in promoting the material side of the Christmas holiday.
 I was sure that our excesses were not reflected in other cultures that shared the celebration of Christmas.
 Interestingly I can detect little or no difference between these excesses in the USA and Portgual.
 I'm not sure who has caught up to whom.